DataStax-Academy/httpie-katapod/step5.md

 http :/rest/v2/namespaces/library/collections/library?page-size=1
 ```

-Page State
-When there are more documents than the page-size, the API will return a pageState.
+Page State: When there are more documents than the page-size, the API will return a pageState.
 This value can be used to get the next "batch" of documents.
 Note, you receive it as pageState but it must be sent as page-state

-Fields
-By default you get all of the fields.
+Fields: By default you get all of the fields.
 Using the fields parameter allows you to select which parts of the data you want to receive.

 ```
 http :/rest/v2/namespaces/library/collections/library/native-son-doc-id?fields='["book.title","book.genre"]'